Powerful Features for Food Intolerance Management

 AI-Powered Insights

-Our hybrid AI engine — 15 specialized detectors combined with Google Gemini — analyzes correlations between your meals and symptoms to identify trigger patterns.
+16 specialized detectors — combined with Google Gemini — analyze correlations between your meals and symptoms to identify trigger patterns.

 - Histamine intolerance detection